-Self reliance ensures smooth transition from single life to married life and a better marriage finance compatibility.
+Self-reliance ensures a smooth transition from single life to married life and a better marriage financial compatibility.

 Your relationship doesn’t have to be perfect before you get married, but it should be stable and reasonably healthy.
-Some signs that you’re trapped in an unhealthy relationships include:
+Some signs that you’re trapped in an unhealthy relationship include:

 - A partner who verbally or physically assaults you

 - A history of dishonesty or infidelity that has not yet been resolved